The Best Buffets in Singapore (2025 Edition): Where Price Meets Quality

 Price Range: Lunch: ~S$68 | Dinner: ~S$88

-You can watch chefs at work, preparing dishes at live cooking stations—from flipping prata to grilling satay and pulling teh tarik (milk tea).
+This allows you to see chefs in action at live cooking stations, from tossing prata to grilling satay and skillfully preparing teh tarik (milk tea).

-Buffet Highlights: Authentic Local Cuisine – All Under One Roof
+Buffet Features: Genuine Local Dishes – Everything You Need Under One Roof

 1. Chinese Section